yunqilee/quick-search/README.md

 Inspired by: [joschan21 / fastapi](https://github.com/joschan21/fastapi)

 ### data source
-The link of the original dataset is as below: https://github.com/lxndrblz/Airports
+The link of the original dataset is here: https://github.com/lxndrblz/Airports

 This project picks airports with or near the United States, the total number of it